christian-vorhemus/autcar/docs/7_Execution_Function.md

 <img src="../images/controls.png" width="800">

-So when `model_drive` outputs "0" it means drive a little bit to the left backwards.
+So, when `model_drive` outputs "0" it means drive a little bit to the left backwards.
 If it outputs "4" it means move fast forward and so on.
 In our training, it is unlikely that we use all commands, therefore a lot of labels will not be used.

 ## Write the execution function